-Ken is a freelance Illustrator and Concept Designer, working professionally since 2011.
+Ken is a freelance Creature and Character Designer, working professionally since 2011.
 In 2012 he got his first big design job on the film 'The Maze Runner', directed by Wes Ball and produced by 20th Century Fox.
-Ken has also worked on many designs for the sequels called 'The Scorch Trials' and Death Cure.
-Most recently he completed creature designs for several unannounced film productions and is currently working on his own IP project.
+Since then Ken has completed creature designs for several other popular film productions and is currently working on his own IP project.

 Born in Luxembourg, Ken started drawing and sculpting at an early age.
 He has always been passionate about art and all creative things in general, which made it very easy for him to teach himself by practice.